 Descriptive statistics.
 Discrete probability spaces, random variables, and distributions.
 Normal distribution, statistical inference, estimation, hypothesis testing, linear regression, correlation analysis, and analysis of variance.
 Applications to healthcare and Institutional Review Board (TRB) human-based research projects.

 Offered: Fall, Spring.
-Special Notes: Students may not receive credit for both HAS 250M and PSY 230M.
-HAS 250M will not count toward the psychology minor Elective credit requirement.
+Special Notes: Students may not receive credit for AHS 250M and PSY 230M or MAT 207M.
+AHS 250M does not count toward the psychology minor elective credit requirement.

 Theories and practices of integrative medicine that promote quality health and wellness.
 Models from ancient Mayan practices to modern Western medical practices.
 Scientific theories include ethnobotany, psychoneuroimmunology, integrative nutrition, and biofeedback.
 Practices may include therapeutic touch, yoga, mindfulness, contemplative prayer, nature therapy, and healing effects of physical activity and movement.

 Prerequisites: Laboratory Science (D) course and Mathematics (M) course.
-Offered: Occasionally interim.
+Offered: Occasionally January.

 Mechanics of sports performance and anatomical kinesiology.
 Newtonian mechanics, types of motion, application of force, maintenance of equilibrium, and fluid dynamics.